How Do Financial Advisors Manage Stress?

 Tip #4: Outsource Non-Revenue Generating Tasks

 If you’re feeling bogged down and overwhelmed by mountains of paperwork and pesky administrative tasks, then you need to outsource those tasks.
 Paperwork and administration are necessary evils that come with the career, but that doesn’t mean you need to be the one doing the work.
-Outsourcing these non-revenue producing activities gives you more time to do the part of the job that you love and puts money in your pocket.

 Tip #5: Don’t Get Emotionally Invested In Client Outcomes

-It’s natural to want your clients to follow all of your recommendations to the letter, but that’s not reality.
-Your job as a financial advisor is to present the options to the client, educate them thoroughly, and advocate for their best interest.
+Your job as a financial advisor is to present the right options to your client, educate them thoroughly, and advocate for their best interest.
 Ultimately though, the decisions are theirs to make.
 When a client chooses not to follow your recommendations, pick yourself up and move on.

 Tip #6: Stack Positives